odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

    :guilabel:`Country`.
 #.
 The format of the foreign :guilabel:`VAT` (tax identification number, for example: Colombia
    `123456789-1`)
 #.
-In the :guilabel:`MX EDI` tab, you need to address if the customer receives goods for a period of
+In the :guilabel:`Sales & Purchase` tab, you need to activate the :guilabel:`Needs external trade?`
-   time temporarily (:guilabel:`Temporary`) or permanently (:guilabel:`Definitive`).
+   checkbox.

 .. important::
-   If the new contact was created by duplicating another existing contact from Mexico, make sure to delete any carried over information from the :guilabel:`Fiscal Regime` field.
-In addition, do not enable the :guilabel:`No Tax Breakdown` option.
+   Do not enable the :guilabel:`No Tax Breakdown` option for External Trade customers.
 Selecting this option hides mandatory fields that are required for external trade contact configuration.

 .. image:: mexico/mx-external-trade-customer-contact.png
    :align: center